gavahi/CryptMPI_OCB/README.md

 I implemented a prototypes in MPICH-3.3 (for Ethernet) using AES-GCM from the [BoringSSL library](https://boringssl.googlesource.com/boringssl/) and also
 [OCB](https://web.cs.ucdavis.edu/~rogaway/ocb/ocb-faq.htm).

 OCB could be 2-6 times faster than GCM, but a precise answer depends on a many factors.
-Please refer to the [performance page](https://web.cs.ucdavis.edu/~rogaway/ocb/performance/) for moew details across various platforms.
+Please refer to the [performance page](https://web.cs.ucdavis.edu/~rogaway/ocb/performance/) for more details across various platforms.

 For next step, I will add MVAPICH2-2.3.3(for Infiniband) as well.